'Call of Duty' '80s Action Hero event features Rambo and John McClane

 The ’80s Action Heroes event, which is set to begin this Thursday (May 20), will kick off with limited-time bundles and game modes as well as feature weapons and maps that will be expected during the season three Reloaded mid-season update.

-Additionally, the event will include two new Operators John Rambo, from Rambo: First Blood Part II, and John McClain, from Die Hard, two iconic action movie characters.
+Additionally, the event will include two new Operators John Rambo, from Rambo: First Blood Part II, and John McClane, from Die Hard, two iconic action movie characters.

 The Operators will each be included in a bundle with Rambo becoming available from May 19 to June 18.
 Along with the Operator, players will receive two Finishing Moves, including one using his signature bow and arrow, and three Legendary Weapon Blueprints, a Legendary Calling Card and Emblem, and an Epic Watch and Charm.